 Talalay Global, formerly known as Latex International, also confirms using the same ingredients we use to make their 100% natural latex foam.

 We don't hide behind certifications.
 The list below indicates the actual ingredients used to make our natural memory foam.
 We even list what comes out of our mattresses in terms of our VOC's which offers complete transparency.

-Diphenyl diisocyanate is an ingredient used in the production of natural latex foam and polyurathane foams.
+Diphenyl diisocyanate is an ingredient used in the production of natural latex foam and polyurethane foams.
 It allows components of a formula to blend together properly.
-Our formula is a water based solution.
+Our formula is a water-based solution.
 Diphenyl diisocyanate polymerizes in the presence of water.
-It has traditionally been used for the production of latex foam, some european urethane manufacturers have blended this component with Toluene diisocyanate in the attempt of reducing toluene content.
+It has traditionally been used for the production of latex foam, some European urethane manufacturers have blended this component with Toluene diisocyanate in the attempt of reducing toluene content.

 Waxes styrene-butadiene copolymer is used to add resistance and longevity to natural foams.
 This component has excellent abrasion resistance when properly blended.
 This component is most commonly used in blends of natural latex.
 This component is considered a thickening agent and gelling agent and contains vegetal based waxes.

 About the Application of Glues in Standard Mattresses

 Mattress manufacturers use glues to bond the inner layers of mattresses together as well as to bond the fabric cover to the core.

 Adhesives can be rolled to bond each layer or can be diluted in water and sprayed over each surface to be bonded.
 This second application method allows manufacturers to call their glue a "water-based adhesive".

 A water-based adhesive is a simple process whereby water is mixed in with a solvent-based adhesive to facilitate spraying the glue over each mattress surface.
 When the glue dries, all water molecules in the adhesive evaporate and only the adhesive which emits VOCs is left behind.